robinkirch/StardewUpdater/README.md

 # StardewUpdater
 An updater for SMAPI and mods of Stardew Valley.
-Automatic version detection with backups
+Automatic version detection with backups, settings and dependency checking

 ## Introduction
 ----